Momot1/markmomot/README.md

-[github.com](https://github.com) and click the **+** icon in the top-right corner and follow the steps to create a new repository. **Important**: don't check any of the options such as 'Add a README file', 'Add a .gitignore file', etc — since you're importing an existing repository, creating any of those files on GitHub will cause issues.
+[github.com](https://github.com) and click the **+** icon in the top-right corner and follow the steps to create a new repository. **Important**: don't check any of the options such as 'Add a README file', 'Add a .gitignore file', etc — since you're importing an existing repository, creating any of th///////////////////a!~ose files on GitHub will cause issues.

 [create repo]: https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line#adding-a-project-to-github-without-github-cli